-- Section 3.9 of the textbook presents a program that computes the U.S. federal income tax with the procedural approach.
-In this exercise, you shall use the Object-Oriented approach to design a FederalIncomeTax class, and use the class in a client class called FederalIncomeTaxClient. - Create a subdirectory in today's journal for this exercise (e.g., Tax) - Examine the ComputeTax.java from Section 3.9, and design the FederalIncomeTax class with care. - Your submission should include two files, FederalIncomeTax.java and FederalIncomeTaxClient.java - Submit the work as part of the journal for today's class
+- Section 3.9 of the textbook has a program that computes the U.S. federal income tax.
+The program is designed using the procedural approach. - In this exercise, you shall use the Object-Oriented approach to design a FederalIncomeTax class, and use the class in a client class called FederalIncomeTaxClient. - Examine the ComputeTax.java from Section 3.9, and design the FederalIncomeTax class following the guideline. - Your work should include two files, FederalIncomeTax.java and FederalIncomeTaxClient.java